Impulse (physics): Integral definition

 where Δp is the change in linear momentum from time t_{1} to t_{2}.
 This is often called the impulse–momentum theorem (analogous to the work–energy theorem).

+Constant mass

-As a result, an impulse may also be regarded as the change in momentum of an object to which a resultant force is applied.
+As a result of the previous result, an impulse may also be regarded as the change in momentum of an object to which a resultant force is applied.
 The impulse may be expressed in a simpler form when the mass is constant: